zingale/electron_positron_cxx/tests/README.md

   second-derivatives (with respect to η and β) computed via quadrature by comparing to finite-difference approximations.

+* `test_helmholtz.cpp` : check the derivatives of the Helmholtz free energy by comparing to difference approximations.

 * `test_maxwell.cpp` : check the Maxwell relations for thermodynamic
   consistency.